lmansfieldPC/iOSAppDevelopment/lab2.md

-# Lab: Exploring Constants, Variables, and Data Types in Swift
+# Lab 2: Exploring Constants, Variables, and Data Types in Swift

 ### Objective